 Why it’s time for Australia to end live lamb cutting

-A lamb on grass looking at the camera.
+A Merino lamb standing on grass looking at the camera.
+They still have their long tail.

 Every year in Australia, over 10 million lambs are subjected to a painful surgical procedure called live lamb cutting, traditionally known as mulesing.
 The continued use of this cruel practice, despite the availability of an ethical alternative, highlights the failures within Australia’s animal welfare system.
 Australia is the only country in the world where live lamb cutting is still permitted, and it is time for this outdated practice to end.